Skip to main content

 (A) Auspices.
 The auspices under which the I & A service operates ensure the achievement of I & A goals and meet all Title III requirements.

 (B) Staff.
-I & A staff are competent, ethical, qualified, and sufficient in number to deliver quality services.
+I & A staff is competent, ethical, qualified, and sufficient in number to deliver quality services.
 The service is staffed at least 40 hours per week, pending availability of funding, by at least one I & A staff whose primary job is to provide I & A services.
-I & A functions may not be assigned as a regular, continuing duty of any other AAA staff position.
+I & A functions are not assigned as a regular, continuing duty of any other AAA staff position.

 (C) Volunteers.
 The I & A service makes every effort to involve volunteers in service delivery.
-When volunteers are utilized, the I & A service:
+When volunteers are used, the I & A service:

 (i) screens volunteers and selects those capable of performing essential duties;